The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

-In this article, we modeled the human–AI feedback loop in the context of next-venue recommendation and introduced a simulation framework to assess its impact on individual mobility behavior, venue popularity, and co-location patterns.
-By experimenting with a range of recommender system types on real-world venue visit data from New York City, we found a consistent trend: individual visitation diversity increases, while collective diversity decreases, indicating a growing concentration of attention on a smaller set of venues.
+In this article, we modelled the human–AI feedback loop in the context of next-venue recommendation to simulate its impact on the diversity of visits at the individual and collective level, and on the structure of individuals' co-location networks.

-This work has some limitations.
-First, our modeling of the feedback loop is based on simulation rather than direct observation, due to the lack of access to real-time platform data such as recommendation outputs and user interactions.
-As a result, our findings should be understood as a what-if analysis, exploring hypothetical scenarios rather than providing empirical evidence.
-We hope that regulatory initiatives like the Digital Services Act will promote greater transparency and data access, enabling researchers to conduct controlled experiments directly on digital platforms and rigorously assess the real-world impact of recommender systems on urban dynamics.
-Second, individual decision-making is modeled using simplified probabilistic rules, which may not capture the full complexity of real-world behavior.
-Finally, our experiments are limited to a single urban context, so the generalizability of the results to other cities with different spatial or social structures remains to be explored.
+Our study has some limitations.
+First, our analysis of the feedback loop is based on simulation rather than empirical observation, due to the lack of access to real-time platform data such as recommendation outputs and user interactions.
+As a result, our analysis should be intended as a what-if analysis to explore hypothetical scenarios rather than providing empirical evidence.
+Regulatory initiatives such as the Digital Services Act will empower researchers to run empirical experiments directly on online digital platforms, enabling rigorous assessments of how recommender systems influence real-world urban dynamics.
+In the meantime, our work offers a set of testable conjetures -- the key results in the grey boxes -- that can guide future empirical investigations on these platforms.

-Despite these limitations, our work opens several directions for future research.
-One promising avenue is to study more deeply the role of the retraining period, investigating how the frequency and timing of algorithm updates affect the long-term evolution of mobility patterns and urban inequalities.
-Another direction is to design impact-aware recommender systems that monitor their own influence on the urban environment and adapt accordingly; for instance, by promoting less popular venues when a concentration bias is detected.
-Finally, the model of autonomous decision-making could be enriched by integrating more sophisticated mechanistic models of human mobility, capturing factors such as temporal routines, social interactions, or multi-modal transportation behaviors.